 Terry Catasús Jennings is a Cuban-American writer who found Pauli Murray while writing The Women's Liberation Movement 1960-1990.

-Like Pauli Murray who said she was a human who happened to be a woman and happened to be Black, Jennings is a human who happened to be a woman, happened to have been born in Cuba, and is of indeterminate skin color.
+Her biography in verse of the feminist and civil rights activist won the Septima P. Clark Book Award for 2023 from the National Council of Social Studies.
 Her goal in life is to lead us to embrace our common humanity, as well as sing the praises of Cuban food.
+She is represented by Natalie Lakosil of Looking Glass Literary and Media Management.